 Fitness for a role is based on a combination of management competence, core knowledge (as prescribed by Compulsory Annual Training (CAT) framework) and technical competence which is detailed in the role description.
-The Scope of Responsibilities document (SoR) is a summary of the significant responsibilities allocated to that person, including, if applicable, any Senior Insurance Management Regime (SIMR) prescribed responsibilities that have been allocated to them and the individual carrying out this role must have the skills and knowledge to discharge the responsibilities
+The Statement of Responsibilities document (SoR) is a summary of the significant responsibilities allocated to that person.
+The individual carrying out this role must have the skills and knowledge to discharge the responsibilities.
+Following the implementation of the Insurance Distribution Directive, our objective is for all UK staff to complete and formally record at least 15 hours of training annually.